 1. PHOEPET No Pull Reflective Dog Harness

-- Quick neck buckle design
+- Easy neck buckle design

 - Reflective for night safety

-- Soft handle for control
+- Soft control handle

 2. Ruffwear Flagline Reflective Harness